Data-Driven Template Creation: A Guide for Programmatic SEO Success

 Tools and Technologies for Data-Driven Template Creation

-• Analytics platforms track user behavior.
+• Analytics platforms help you track user behavior.

-• Automation tools streamline template updates.
+• Automation tools can streamline how you update templates.

 Measuring and Iterating on Template Performance